Oh No It's Selwyn Froggitt: Commission and writing

 Maynard attempted to get the programme commissioned by Duncan Wood during the latter's 1972–73 tenure as the BBC's Head of Comedy.
 Wood commissioned a pilot after he had moved to Yorkshire Television to be Head of Light Entertainment.
-Duncan Wood brought in Roy Clarke, the creator of Last of the Summer Wine, to write the pilot for the series.
+Wood brought in Roy Clarke, the creator of Last of the Summer Wine, to write the pilot for the series.
 As Clarke felt he lacked the familiarity to write about a working men's club, Maynard took the train to Leeds to assist him.
 Clarke devised the title Oh No It's Selwyn Froggitt, and the pilot episode was transmitted on 30 September 1974 as part of a six-week season of Yorkshire Television comedy specials.
-This initial episode rendered Selwyn's surname as 'Froggit'.
+This initial episode rendered Selwyn's surname as "Froggit".

-The first series of Oh No It's Selwyn Froggitt was commissioned in September 1975, following the failure of another sitcom starring Maynard, The Life of Riley.
+The first series of Oh No It's Selwyn Froggitt was commissioned in September 1975, following the end of another sitcom starring Maynard, The Life of Riley.
 Feeling the pilot had been at odds with his original concept, the actor met again with Clarke to discuss the show's direction.
-According to Maynard, Clarke admitted he had found it difficult to write about situations he had not thought up himself, and decided he was not right for the job.
+According to Maynard, Clarke admitted he had found it difficult to write about situations he had not thought up himself and decided he was not right for the job.
 Maynard approached Alan Plater to take Clarke's place as writer, having worked with the playwright and screenwriter on Trinity Tales (1975).
 Plater was best known for writing television dramas including Shoulder to Shoulder (1974) and The Stars Look Down (1975); Oh No It's Selwyn Froggitt was his only foray into sitcom writing.
 Plater's involvement has been characterised as indicative of a maverick and prolific approach to television writing.
 He would later comment that Maynard had "a constitutional resistance to learning the script".

 The second series episode "Daze of Hope", in which Selwyn believes he is to feature in an episode of This Is Your Life with Eamonn Andrews, was inspired by Maynard's own experience on the programme in 1974.
-The series employed little bawdy humour; Maynard claimed he received letters thanking him for "the cleanest show on television".
+The series employed little bawdy humour; Maynard said he received letters thanking him for "the cleanest show on television".